HC.SVNT.DRACONES

 —The Office of the Chief would affirm only that the old hag had once been recruited to his Majesty's employ for the eradication of a pest.
 Evaluation: positive; would recommend for future duties of similar nature etc etc.

-Lulu seemed to wave the report in her hand: there's no official recognition of this supposed birth in any of the relevant documents—
+Lulu seemed to wave the report in her hand: there's no official recognition of this supposed birth in any of the relevant—

 —An alleged prince.
-And you'd do well to consider the penalty that accrues to those found guilty of royal personation.
+And you would do well to reflect on the price of royal personation.

 Lulu shrugged: he will not be intimidated, First Assistant to the Deputy Chief.